nanoframework/.github/SUPPORT.md

 ### Have you found a bug or want to suggest a new feature or improvement?

 Please open an issue in our [GitHub](https://github.com/nanoframework/Home/issues).
 We ask you to open an issue only when you have a real and confirmed one.
-Don't open an issue for support requests or to start a discussion.
-For that you'll get a better (and quicker!) support/feedback in one of the (https://discord.gg/gCyBu8T) channels.
+Do **NOT** open an issue for support requests, ask questions or to start a discussion.
+For that you'll get a better (and quicker!) support/feedback in one of the [Discord](https://discord.gg/gCyBu8T) channels.
+As an alternative, you can use [GitHub Discussions](https://github.com/nanoframework/Home/discussions).

 ### Chat and engage with contributors and community members